-"The table is set, so let's get the feastivities started" Yirfir exclaimed with intentional pun and punctuating her regard for the ladies' impression of her.
+"The table is set, so let's get the feastivities started" Yirfir exclaimed with intentional pun, punctuating her regard for the ladies' impression of her.

-Mila smiled, amused by Yirfir's lively attitude,as she had one of her own, which she kept safely tucked away for the right occasions.
+Mila smiled, amused by Yirfir's lively attitude.
 This occasion belonged to Yirfir, for she would be the guide for the night's adventure and it was her prerogative, a lady's prerogative to bare the joy of life in spite of those who thwarted it.
 Tonight was the real beginning of their journey.
-A journey that did not always see those enduring its path arrive safely at its destination.
+A journey that did not always see those enduring its path, arrive safely at the destination.
 For this night was the beginning of their graduation.
 Their coming of age.